luciferreeves/texty/README.md

     commit --help

 A virtual environment is created automatically when you run the `setup.py` script.
-If you ran the script successfully, you can skip the next step and go ahead and activate the virtual environment:
+If you ran the script successfully, you should go ahead and activate the virtual environment:

     source .venv/bin/activate